Adrian Pranata

 About

-Dr Adrian Pranata is a Program Manager and Senior Lecturer in Physiotherapy at RMIT University with expertise in digital health.
-His research focuses on utilising and evaluating novel technologies in musculoskeletal rehabilitation, particularly for low back pain.
+Dr Adrian Pranata is a Senior Lecturer in Physiotherapy and the Program Manager of the Master of Physiotherapy at RMIT University with expertise in digital health, biomechanics and utilisation of technology in the assessment and management of low back pain.
 This includes exploring robotics, artificial intelligence, biomechanical modelling, ultrasonography and exoskeleton technology to enhance rehabilitation outcomes.
-Dr Pranata has secured nearly $500,000 in research funding, published extensively, and holds a patent for a robotic musculoskeletal ultrasound imaging system.
+Dr Pranata has secured nearly $900,000 in research funding, has published extensively in his area of expertise, and holds a patent for a robotic musculoskeletal ultrasound imaging system.
 He has designed, launched and expanded two accredited Master of Physiotherapy programs in Australia.
 His work combines innovative teaching practices with cutting-edge research to advance physiotherapy education and practice in line with emerging healthcare technologies.
+He is a member of the Musculoskeletal Education Committee of the Australian Physiotherapy Association, which designs, maps, and writes the curriculum for the career progression of physiotherapists in Australia.

 Supervisor projects